Non-vanishing of certain cyclotomic multiple harmonic sums and application to the non-vanishing of certain $p$-adic cyclotomic multiple zeta values: Abstract

 \section{Abstract}

-We introduce a few strategies for proving non-vanishing results on cyclotomic multiple harmonic sums, and cases in which these strategies work.
-Via our result that a certain infinite sum of $p$-adic cyclotomic multiple zeta values is equal to a cyclotomic multiple harmonic sum \cite{I-2}, this implies non-vanishing results on $p$-adic cyclotomic multiple zeta values.
-This is Part V-1 of \emph{$p$-adic cyclotomic multiple zeta values and $p$-adic pro-unipotent harmonic actions}.
+We define and apply a method to study the non-vanishing of $p$-adic cyclotomic multiple zeta values.
+We prove the non-vanishing of certain cyclotomic multiple harmonic sums, and, via a formula proved in another paper, which expresses a cyclotomic multiple harmonic sums as an infinite sum of products of $p$-adic cyclotomic multiple zeta values, this implies the non-vanishing of certain $p$-adic cyclotomic multiple zeta values.
+This is part III-3 of \emph{$p$-adic cyclotomic multiple zeta values and $p$-adic pro-unipotent harmonic actions}.